MicrosoftDocs/VBA-Docs/api/Excel.Workbooks.OpenText.md

 **_FieldInfo_ parameter**

-You can use **xlEMDFormat** only if you have installed and selected Taiwanese language support.
+Use **xlEMDFormat** only if you have installed and selected Taiwanese language support.
 The **xlEMDFormat** constant specifies that Taiwanese era dates are being used.

 The column specifiers can be in any order.
 If there's no column specifier for a particular column in the input data, the column is parsed with the General setting.